Sex offender registry: Additional restrictions beyond public notice

 Sex offenders on parole or probation in the United States are generally subject to the same restrictions as other parolees and probationers.

 Sex offenders who have completed probation or parole may also be subject to restrictions above and beyond those of most felons.
 In some jurisdictions, they cannot live within a certain distance of places children or families gather.
 Such places are usually schools, worship centers, and parks, but could also include public venues (stadiums), airports, apartments, malls, major retail stores, college campuses, and certain neighborhoods (unless for essential business).
 In some U.S. states, they may also be barred from voting after a sentence has been completed and, at the federal level, barred from owning firearms, like all felons.

 Some U.S. states have Civic Confinement laws, which allow very-high-risk sex offenders to be placed in secure facilities, "in many ways like prisons", where they are supposed to be offered treatment and regularly reevaluated for possible release.
 In practice, most states with Civil Commitment centers rarely release anyone.
 Texas has not released anyone in the 15 years since the program was started.
 In 2015, in response to a class action lawsuit, a Federal judge ruled Minnesota's Civil Commitment program to be unconstitutional, both for not providing effective treatment and for not fully releasing anyone since the program was started in 1994.

 The U.S. state of Missouri now restricts the activities of registered sex offenders on Halloween, requiring them to avoid Halloween-related contact with children and remain at their registered home address from 5 p.m. to 10:30 p.m., unless they are required to work that evening.
-Regardless of whether they are at work, offenders must extinguish all outside residential lighting and post a sign stating, "No candy or treats at this residence - sex offender at this residence".
+Regardless of whether they are at work, offenders must extinguish all outside residential lighting and post a sign stating, "No candy or treats at this residence".

 In the United Kingdom, anyone convicted of any criminal offense cannot work in the legal, medical, teaching, or nursing professions.
 List 99 includes people convicted of sex offenses barred from working in education and social work, though it also includes people convicted of theft, fraud, corruption, assault, and drugs offenses.

-Facebook and Instagram prohibit convicted sex offenders from using their websites.
+Many social media platforms such as Facebook and Instagram prohibit convicted sex offenders from using their websites.